AnggaR96s/Reforestation/README.md

-## Did you hear about the two thieves who stole a calendar?
-They each got six months.
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.